FPtje/falco-backup-drive/README.md

 Where possible, I prefer using external tools (e.g. `rsync`), as I don't think reinventing wheels is an ideal expenditure of my time.

+## Support

+Since this is an application for personal use, I chose not to support this repository.
+This is also why issues are disabled on the repository.
+If you would like to use this program anyway, please let me know by creating a pull request removing this very section.
+Please write down the motivation for using this program in the PR's description.
+If this program provides enough value for other people, I will reconsider this support status.